close search bar

 High risk: Restrictive licenses

 Some popular open source licenses, such as the GNU General Public License v2.0 or later and GNU Lesser General Public License v3.0 or later, are quite restrictive.
 Depending on how you integrate open source software with your proprietary software, you may face significant risk.
 In the worst-case scenario, you may be required to release your proprietary software under the same license—royalty-free.
-We rate restrictive licenses as HIGH-risk licenses.
+We rate restrictive licenses as high-risk licenses.

-On the MIT and CC licenses
+What are the MIT and CC licenses?

-Managing open source license risk in the software supply chain
+How to manage open source license risk in the software supply chain

 Whether you build packaged, embedded, or commercial SaaS software, open source license compliance should be a key concern for your organization.
 You need to determine the license types and terms for the open source components you use and ensure that they are compatible with the packaging and distribution of your software.
-Even companies whose software is not a commercial product and only used internally are still subject to the license terms of the open source components used in their software.
+Even companies whose software is not a commercial product and only used internally are still subject to the license terms of the open source components in their software.

-Black Duck software composition analysis (SCA) enables development, security, and compliance teams to manage the risks that come from the use of open source.
+Black Duck SCA enables development, security, and compliance teams to manage the risks that come from the use of open source.
 Black Duck’s multifactor open source detection and KnowledgeBase™ of over 6 million components can provide an accurate SBOM, including licensing information, for any application or container.
 And although the majority of open source components use one of the 20 most popular licenses, Black Duck provides an extra layer of information with data on over 2,500 other open source licenses that could potentially impose restrictions on the software your team writes.
 Tracking and managing open source with Black Duck helps you avoid license issues that can result in costly litigation or compromise your valuable intellectual property.

 If your business is planning or Involved with an M&A

 If your company plans to be involved with a merger and acquisition (M&A) transaction at some point, either as seller or buyer, you will want to involve your organization’s general counsel or seek outside legal advice, as understanding licensing terms and conditions and identifying conflicts among various licenses can be challenging.
 It’s vital to get this right the first time—especially if you build packaged or embedded software—because license terms are often more explicit for shipped software and harder to mitigate after the fact.
 Knowing what open source code is in a company’s codebase is crucial for properly managing its use and reuse, ensuring compliance with software licenses, and staying on top of patching vulnerabilities—all essential steps in reducing business risk.

-From an M&A perspective, a code audit enables a buyer to understand risks in the software that could affect the value of the intellectual property and the remediation required to address those risks.
-Sellers may employ an audit proactively to avoid surprises in due diligence, particularly given the amount of unknown open source in a typical company’s code.
-An open source audit can be invaluable for companies wanting a better understanding of the code’s composition.
+If you’re on the buy side of a tech M&A transaction, an open source audit should be part of the software due diligence process.
+A code audit enables a buyer to understand risks in the software that could affect the value of the intellectual property and the remediation required to address those risks.
+An open source audit can also be invaluable for companies wanting a better understanding of the code’s composition.
 Using Black Duck SCA, expert auditors comprehensively identify the open source components in a codebase and flag legal compliance issues related to those components, prioritizing issues based on their severity.

-If you’re on the buy side of a tech M&A transaction, an open source audit should be part of the software due diligence process.
 Acquirers need to identify problematic open source in the target’s code before the transaction terms are set, and a trusted third-party audit is the best way to get a deep, comprehensive view.
 Sellers should prepare for questions about the composition of their code and how well they have managed open source security and license risk.
-Proactive sellers can prepare for an acquisition by having their software audited in advance.
+Proactive sellers may employ an audit in advance to avoid surprises in due diligence, particularly given the amount of unknown open source in a typical company’s code.

 By identifying open source code and third-party components and licenses, an open source audit can alert your firm to potential legal and security issues in an M&A transaction.
 With an open source audit, you can